Welcome to the Year 5 page

 Dear Parents and carers,

-It is not essential to have a water bottle at school, but they are permitted.
-Please could bottles have a name tag as they are often misplaced.
+Please bring them in!
 Children must only have water in the bottle which they use in the classroom (squash and fruit juice can be brought in for lunchtimes but cannot be drunk in the classroom as they are very sticky if spilt).
 Children are asked to place their bottle on the floor or the sink - bottles falling off tables are very distracting.

 Please make sure your child's jumpers and/or cardigans are named so we can easily return them if they get left around the school or in the playground.